 Evaluating simulation runs with and without the resonant structure finally gives the required reflection phase diagram shown in Figure 3.
-Each simulation runs only runs 90 sec.The bandgap is defined within the range of +/- 90 degrees, the centre frequency is designed to be located at 13 GHz.
+Each simulation run only takess 90 sec.The bandgap is defined within the range of +/- 90 degrees, the centre frequency is designed to be located at 13 GHz.

 The full effect of the PBG structure can best be shown by really embedding an antenna in a high impedance surface.
 A 6.8x6.8 mm patch antenna is placed an a ground plane that is 84x84 mm large.
 The considered frequency range 0 to 25 GHz.
-Although the resulting model (see Figure 1 and Figure 4) gets quite complex, it can easily be simulated with the transient solver of CST MWS.
+Although the resulting model (see Figure 1 and Figure 4) gets quite complex, it can easily be simulated with the transient solver of CST MICROWAVE STUDIO® (CST MWS).
 The total simualtion time is only about an hour.
-As a comparison the same patch antenna is simulated on a simple ground plane.
+As a comparison, the same patch antenna is simulated on a simple ground plane.

 Embedding the patch antenna in a high-impedance surface (green line, with triangles) leads to an improvement of the reflection factor of -10 dB compared to the patch antenna without PBG surface (red line, with dots).

 The farfield pattern were produced at a frequency where the antenna has the same return loss, in this case at 13 GHz.
 The radiation patterns of the two antennas are shown in the following pictures.
 The patch on the ordinary surface shows significant radiation in the backward direction and ripples in the forward direction.

 The advantages displayed by photonic bandgap surfaces make them especially interesting for portable communication devices, where the radiation into the users body should be minimized.